-The beginning of a new year seems to be a good time to evaluate our life, reconsider priorities, some things to change and some other to be grateful for, and to set a few resolutions that will drive our future direction.
-We can use this opportunity to actually grow and evolve, think carefully about the resolutions we make, and understand why we choose them.
+The beginning of a new year is a good time to evaluate our life, reconsider priorities, some things to change and others to be grateful for, and set a few resolutions to drive our future direction.
+We can use this opportunity to grow and evolve, think carefully about our resolutions, and understand why we choose them.

-If we make this little exercise following the next steps, we may be surprised to find out that what we saw as a problem in the past year, in the end it turned to be an opportunity, that certain goals don’t make sense anymore, that what makes us happy is something different than what we thought it would, and that our attitude towards life actually creates a different life.
+If we do this little exercise following the next steps, we may be surprised to find out that what we saw as a problem in the past year, in the end, turned out to be an opportunity, those specific goals don’t make sense anymore, that what makes us happy is something different than what we thought it would, and that our attitude towards life actually creates a different life.

 So, these are 7 tips that can help you make the famous list of New Year’s resolutions!